| |

 sanctuary stands a heavily restored Easter

-at the back survive traces of medieval paint,
+At the back survive traces of medieval paint,

 probably a representation of the risen Christ,